Deformation Cohomology of Lie-Yamaguti algebras and Free Lie-Yamaguti algebras: Abstract

 \section{Abstract}

 Infinitesimal deformation theory of Lie-Yamaguti algebras was introduced by Tao Zhang and Juan Li .
 We extend their theory to develop formal one-parameter deformation theory of Lie-Yamaguti algebras.
-It turns out that the right deformation cohomology which controls deformations in this context, is a variant of Lie-Yamaguti algebra cohomology.
-At the end, we introduce the free Lie-Yamaguti algebra and prove that it is rigid.
+It turns out that the right deformation cohomology which controls deformations in this context, is a variant of Lie-Yamaguti algebra cohomology which we introduce in this paper.
+At the end, we introduce the free object in the category of Lie-Yamaguti algebras and prove that it is rigid.